Shaddadi/veritex/README.md

 ## Run experiments
 ### Demo

+This section describes how to run additional demonstrations and experiments beyond those reproduced for the CAV paper.

 This demo includes the computation of the exact output reachable domain of a neural network using our reachability analysis method.
 It also includes the computation of its exact unsafe input space that leads to safety violations in the output using our Backtracking algorithm.
 The neural network consists of 3 inputs, 2 outputs, and 8 layers with each having 7 neurons.